The King's Curse

 Lady-in-waiting Margaret Pole, Countess of Salisbury, has spent her entire life attempting to deny her own royal blood and Plantagenet name while in service of the Tudor court.
 Her proximity and understanding of the court give her a unique view of Henry VIII’s stratospheric rise to power in Tudor England.

 England is under a Tudor king.
 Henry VII, has two sons with Elizabeth of York, which should have secured his line, yet his court is still filled with fear and suspicion.
 Plantagenet is a dangerous name to carry and the heiress Margaret Pole, cousin to Elizabeth of York (known as the White Princess) and daughter of George, Duke of Clarence, is married off to a steady and kind Lancaster supporter—Sir Richard Pole.
 But her brother Edward’s claim cannot be ignored.
 Henry executes him on Tower Hill, leaving Margaret to face a lifetime of uncertainty.
-Caught between the old world and the new, Margaret has to find her own way as she carries the knowledge of an old curse on the house o see more
+Caught between the old world and the new, Margaret has to find her own way as she carries the knowledge of an old curse see more